rosettatype/design-regression/_posts/2021-02-05-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

     data-offset="7"
     ></div>

-**Figure 5:** responses to non-words are slower than words and particularly in Sans Forgetica
+**Figure 5:** responses to non-words are slower than words and particularly in Sans Forgetica.
+Response times in milliseconds have been transformed using the natural logarithm to be suitable for statistical analysis.

 ## What do these results tell us?